tao-cumplido/binary-reader/packages/enum/readme.md

 assert.equal(Color.Blue.name, 'Blue'); // always passes, name was explicitly set
 ```

-Additionally, enum instances can be backed by a value which has no type restrictions.
-Currently, values must be unique as well.
+Additionally, enum instances can be backed by a primitive value.
+Like indexes, values must be unique.

 ```js
 import assert from 'node:assert';